-The Miller Harris Foundation is a public non-profit 501(c)(3) organization established in 2002 by family and friends of Miller Harris, who died tragically from an asthma attack September 11, 1999 while preparing for a golf outing with friends.
-The Foundation was set up to endow a scholarship at MTSU in the Recording Industry Management program, promote asthma awareness and support other organizations in Miller's name.
-The Foundation’s focus ensures that memories of Miller are alive, and collective efforts will continue in his honor.
-Proceeds from the Annual Miller Harris Memorial Golf Tournament support our endeavors.
+The Miller Harris Foundation is a nonprofit 501(c)(3) organization established in 2002 by family and friends of Miller Harris, who died tragically from an asthma attack in September of 1999 while preparing for a golf outing with friends.
+The Foundation has been set up to promote and support scholarships and organizations in Miller's name.
+More importantly, their focus will ensure that memories of Miller are alive and their collective efforts will continue in his honor.